pnp/powershell/documentation/Set-PnPBuiltInSiteTemplateSettings.md

 ## PARAMETERS

 ### -Identity
-Id of the built in site template to configure
+Id of the built in site template to configure.
+See https://docs.microsoft.com/powershell/module/sharepoint-online/set-spobuiltinsitetemplatesettings?view=sharepoint-ps#description for the full list of available types.

 ```yaml
 Type: Guid